tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * Visitor cannot view any members content.
 * Visitor can sign up for an account.
 * Member can add a post to their feed.
+* Member find a friend by their name.
 * Member can request other members become their friend.
 * Member can see which members have made a friend request.
 * A friend of another member can see their feed.